You’ve done the work of submitting your resume to several companies.

-Always describe yourself with one of this or another when writing a cover letter.
+Always describe yourself with one of these or another when writing a cover letter.

-It will go a long way in giving your prospective employers a good first impression about you.
+It will go a long way in giving your prospective employers a good first impression of you.

 A little word of caution here, don’t say what you are not.
 It will come back to hurt you later.

 2) What Are Your Weaknesses?

 Do not respond with something cliché like “I work too hard”.
 Instead, respond with areas you’ve had problems but you have since fixed.

 If you used to be disorganized, tell the interviewer steps you have since taken to make yourself more organized.

 For example, some people are easily distracted by their phones when at work.

 A good way to overcome this weakness is to put your phone in airplane mode until work is done for the day.